vzhang90/MechaCar_Statistical_Analysis/README.md

 ***The current manufacturing data meets this design specification for all manufacturing lots in total.
 However individually, only Lot 1 and 2 meet the requirement where the suspension coils must no exceed 100 lbs/sq in.
 Lot 3 does not meet this design specification with a larger variance at 170.286 lbs/sq in.***

 ## T-Tests on Suspension Coils
-A one-sample t-test was used *(because comparing a dataframe to a population mean vs a two-sample t-test comparing statistical significance between two data sets)* with the <code>t.test()</code> function on the PSI column of the suspension data to determine if the mean PSI value across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
-The mu parameter is set to 1500 to specify the null hypothesis that the population mean is 1500.
+A **one-sample t-test** was used *(because comparing a dataframe to a population mean vs a two-sample t-test comparing statistical significance between two data sets)* with the <code>t.test()</code> function on the PSI column of the suspension data to determine if the mean PSI value across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch
+- The mu parameter is set to 1500 to specify the null hypothesis that the population mean is 1500

 > ***T-test across all manufacturing lots:***
 ![T-test across all manufacturing lots](https://github.com/vzhang90/MechaCar_Statistical_Analysis/blob/main/images/t.test_PSI_all_manufacturing_lots.png)